digitaldave0/docs/aws/aws/notes/aws_associate_notes_may_2021.md

 - Cheaper than Glacier
 - Data in Frozen State
 - Objects stored in the glacier class are cold objects, and they aren't ready for use
-- Glacier Deep Archive Retrival Types:
+- Glacier Deep Archive Retrieval Types:
     - <ins>Standard (12 hours)</ins>
     - <ins>Bulk (48 Hours)</ins>
 First byte latency = hours or days